-Ankle Joint Replacement
+Ankle Joint Replacement Surgery Questions and Answers

 Ankle replacement surgery is performed with use of general anesthesia, allowing a patient to sleep comfortably and pain free during the procedure.
 Spinal anesthesia is another option that may be used for below the waist surgery, depending on the situation.